23 Awesome Things to Do in Bucharest Romania

 With its majestic baroque cupola, this stunning building is surrounded by beautifully landscaped gardens and delightful cafes and shops.

-If you have the opportunity take in a concert by the George Enescu Philharmonic Orchestra who have held concerts here for 145 years.
+If you have the opportunity take in a concert by the George Enescu Philharmonic Orchestra which has held concerts here for 145 years.
 The greatest musicians of all time have appeared with the orchestra, including Igor Stravinsky, Maurice Ravel, Arthur Rubinstein, Richard Strauss, Herbert von Karajan and Pablo Casals.

 “Dimitrie Gusti” National Village Museum, opened in 1936 and is a permanent exhibition covering 14 hectares and containing 360 monuments, 60.000 objects and over 250.000 documents regarding the village and its traditional life in the Archive.